Castelfranco di Sopra

-Castelfranco di Sopra is a frazione (parish) of the comune of Castelfranco Piandiscò, in the Province of Arezzo in the Italian region of Tuscany.
+Castelfranco di Sopra is a frazione (parish) of the comune of Castelfranco Piandiscò, in the province of Arezzo, in the Italian region of Tuscany.
 It is located about 30 km southeast of Florence and about 30 km northwest of Arezzo.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 It was an autonomous comune until 1 January 2014, when it was merged with Pian di Scò to form the new comune of Castelfranco Piandiscò.